yowari/progressive-pizza-workshop/exercise/12-i18n/README.md

 # 12. I18n

 To make our project international, we are going to use react-i18n.
-To do so we are leveraging the work of [Sergio Xalambrí](https://github.com/sergiodxa) an heavy contributor to remix which created the [remix-18next](https://github.com/sergiodxa/remix-i18next) package.
+To do so we are leveraging the work of [Sergio Xalambrí](https://github.com/sergiodxa) a heavy contributor to remix who created the [remix-18next](https://github.com/sergiodxa/remix-i18next) package.

 ## package install